-Guidelines for Regulatory Requirements and Verifiable Criteria for ADS Safety Validation
+Guidelines for Regulatory Requirements and for Verifiable Criteria for ADS Safety Validation1

 - 1. Introduction - 1.1.
 This section provides background information concerning the deliberations on safety requirements for Automated Driving Systems (ADS). - 1.2.
-The development of these recommendations involved extensive consideration of what an ADS is and how ADS relate to human roles in driving.
-Accordingly, the definition of ADS is central to these recommendations.
-Two leading international standards bodies, SAE and ISO, define ADS as: "The hardware and software that are collectively capable of performing the entire DDT (Dynamic Driving Task) on a sustained basis, regardless of whether it is limited to a specific operational design domain (ODD) [; this term is used specifically to describe a Level 3, 4, or 5 driving automation system]." - 1.3.
-ADS present challenges to the safety regulator that require new concepts, tools, and methodologies in addition to those historically used for previous vehicle technologies and systems. - 1.4.
-This section explains the considerations behind the recommendations for ensuring ADS safety presented in this document. - 1.5.
-Driving. - 1.5.1.
-Driving is a complex activity with traffic laws and codes of behaviour based upon human cognitive strengths and weaknesses. - 1.5.2.
-Driving involves three behavioural levels: strategic, tactical, and operational. - 1.5.3.
-The strategic level concerns general trip planning such as determination of trip goals, the route to be used, the modal choice, and evaluation costs and risks associated with these decisions. - 1.5.4.
-The tactical level involves manoeuvring the vehicle in traffic during a trip, including perceiving and assessing of the driving environment, deciding and planning on a specific manoeuvre (e.g.,
+ADS present challenges to the safety regulator that require new concepts, tools, and methodologies in addition to those historically used for previous vehicle technologies and systems. - 1.3.
+This section explains the considerations behind the recommendations for ensuring ADS safety presented in this document. - 1.4.
+Driving. - 1.4.1.
+Driving is a complex activity with traffic laws and codes of behaviour based upon human cognitive strengths and weaknesses. - 1.4.2.
+Driving involves three behavioural levels: strategic, tactical, and operational. - 1.4.3.
+The strategic level concerns general trip planning such as determination of trip goals, the route to be used, the modal choice, and evaluation costs and risks associated with these decisions. - 1.4.4.
+The tactical level involves manoeuvring the vehicle in traffic during a trip, including perceiving and assessing of the driving environment, deciding and planning on a specific manoeuvre (e.g., on whether and when to overtake another vehicle), and executing the manoeuvre. - 1.4.5.
+The operational level concerns vehicle-stabilisation capabilities (e.g., making micro-corrections to steering, braking, and accelerating to maintain lane position in traffic). - 1.4.6.
+For example, a decision to drive from home to a workplace involves a strategic assessment of the current conditions, the risks involved in driving under those conditions, and the probability for arriving at work on time.
+While driving, the driver makes tactical decisions based on conditions encountered along the way such as to change lanes or turn onto another street.
+In changing lanes, the driver makes a tactical assessment that the lane change is feasible, actuates the direction indicators and steers the vehicle while

-The title comes from the FRAV June 2023 deliverable in the AV Framework Document table.
+1 The title comes from the FRAV June 2023 deliverable in the AV Framework Document table.